Comrob2018/Draugr/README.md

 jsonschema  # optional for enrichment validation
 ```
 ⚙️ Usage
-Prepare a software list file (see sample_software_list.txt, or .csv format).
+Prepare a software list file (see sample_list.txt, or sample_list.csv in resources folder).
 Optionally download the CISA KEV JSON feed:

 ```